How Content Operations Can Create Marketing and Selling Breakthroughs

 - Significant new requirements for customer content (relevant, educational, formats and scale, to name a few)

-- Ineffective or no business level marketing and sales content strategy;
+- Ineffective or no business level marketing and sales content strategy

-- Inability to execute content strategy because the traditional content production model can’t meet new requirements.
+- Inability to execute content strategy because the traditional content production model can’t meet new requirements

 Like manufacturers in the ’90s, we realize:

 “The traditional, project-oriented, creative craftsman approach to content production is outdated.
 It will not meet the many new content requirements of empowered buyers, and their digital channel and format preferences.
 It can’t efficiently support the content requirements of all customer engaging functions across the enterprise.
 It cannot scale without compromise.”